in0rdr/prototype/README.md

 Running eth-net-intelligence-api with WS_SERVER http://172.17.0.6:3000
 ```

-The setup comprises two geth nodes, "$PEER1=prototype_peer1" and "$PEER2=prototype_peer2".
+The setup comprises two geth nodes, `$PEER1=prototype_peer1` and `$PEER2=prototype_peer2`.
 The former is a mining peer.

+## Monitoring the Simulator
+`cd fixtures && source .env && watch -n 1 docker logs $SIM` and wait for the contracts to be deployed.

+Run [Remix IDE (http)](http://remix.ethereum.org) and connect with Web3 to play with the contracts.
+You can directly use the default `http://127.0.0.1:8545` connection, because port mapping is enabled for `$PEER1`.

 ## Solidity Tests
 - `npm run test` starts testrpc and runs the tests
 - `npm run coverage` to see test coverage

-## Simulator
-`source .env && watch -n 1 docker logs $SIM` and wait for the contracts to be deployed.

-Run [Remix IDE (http)](http://remix.ethereum.org) and connect with Web3 to play with the contracts.
-You can directly use the default `http://127.0.0.1:8545` connection, because port mapping is enabled for `$PEER1`.